kamran-haider/automate-mcce/README.md

 Future updates will also include, automated post-processing capabilities.

 #### Prerequisites

-automated_mcce.py requires the anaconda python installation.
-A working MCCE installtion is also required.
+To run MCCE calculations in automated mode through `automated_mcce.py`, you will needthe anaconda python distribution and a working MCCE installtion.
 #### Installation
 You can simpy clone the repository and run the script.
 ```
     git clone git@github.com:GunnerLab/automate-mcce.git
 ```
 #### Usage
 Script: `automated_mcce.py`

 Help for `automated_mcce.py` (obtained via `python automated_mcce.py -h`) is: